 Upon graduating, John moved back to his native Los Angeles where he delved more deeply into jazz improvisation with Harold Land, Billy Higgins, Roberto Miranda and Kenny Burrell, and film scoring, both through the UCLA extension program.

-He currently freelances in both jazz combos and symphony orchestras, as well as performing with Tyler Azelton (singer/songwriter), Mesto, and in solo bass recitals.
+He currently freelances in both jazz combos and symphony orchestras.
 John composes trailer music for audiomachine, a music library.
 His compositions have been featured in the promotional campaigns for “Rango”, the 2010 Winter Olympics, “Argo,” “Rio,” “Jane Eyre,” “Hyde Park on Hudson,” “Philomena,” and “The King’s Speech.”